DoWhileNotDone/scottish-hills-app/README.md

     - docker compose logs -f

-3. Create and watch the assets using vite
+3. Create and watch the dev assets using vite

     - npm run dev

 4. Using the containers